Tales from the Bench

 In the case of the Linter collection all of the shells were donated to the museum in small black presentation boxes, some of which were in poor condition and needed conservation.
 In addition to cleaning the shells we also re-adhered box corners, cleaned their glass lids, and then relined them with polyester wadding and spider tissue.

 The conservation team would like to say a huge ‘thank you’ to all those who have helped us with the shell collection so far.
-There are still shells to be cleaned so if you would like to get involved please contact us through the volunteering pages on the website.

 For those of you not familiar with the collection, Gerald is the name affectionately given to our bull giraffe, donated to the museum by Charles Victor Alexander Peel in 1919.

 Gerald was one of only two objects not removed to our off site store when the museum closed – the other one being the elephant.
 Before being lifted into his final position in the gallery, the conservation team took the opportunity to assess his condition and clean and repair those hard to reach areas.